chrislabarge/chrislabarge/content/posts/color-picker.md

 ---
 title: "Color Picker with Ruby on Rails 6, Stimulus and Webpacker"
-description: "A tutorial to integrate a Javascript color picker library Pickr, with Rails on Rails 6.0, StimulusJS, and Webpacker."
+description: "A tutorial to integrate a Javascript color picker library Pickr, with Ruby on Rails 6.0, StimulusJS, and Webpacker."
 date: 2020-04-12T18:30:21-05:00
 draft: false
 img: 'color-picker.jpg'